ozdemircibaris/youtube-video-generator/README.md

 - **description**: Description of when the image should be displayed (for documentation)

 In your SSML content, use `<mark name="section_name_start"/>` and `<mark name="section_name_end"/>` tags to indicate where each section begins and ends.
 The system will display the corresponding section image during that portion of the video.

+#### Advanced Marker Detection

+The system uses a sophisticated two-pass marker detection algorithm:

+1. First pass identifies all marker words and their timing data from Amazon Polly
+2. Second pass processes this data to set accurate section timings
+3. Multiple fallback mechanisms ensure section images are properly timed:
+   - For sections with only start markers: finds the next section's start to set the end time
+   - For sections with only end markers: uses the previous section's end as the start time
+   - For sections with no markers but mentioned in content: infers timing from word mentions
+   - Last resort: distributes remaining time evenly among sections

+This ensures that section images perfectly match their relevant content segments even with incomplete or missing markers.

 ## Usage